DarienBrito/Self_Similar/README.md

 _________________________________________________________________________

-An implementation of Tom Johnson's techniques as described in the "Self-Similar Melodies" book, for SuperCollider
+An implementation in SuperCollider of Tom Johnson's techniques, as described in the "Self-Similar Melodies" book

                                            Darien Brito.
 June/July, 2015
 _________________________________________________________________________